-4. GO -- Playing and Computing
+5. GO -- Playing and Computing

-Masakazu MURAMATSU

-Basic Skill in Programming and Data structure

-Objectives

-GO is a board game played by putting black and white stones alternately.
+Lecturer Masakazu MURAMATSU Pre-requirement Basic Skill in Programming and Data structure Course Description Objectives GO is a board game played by putting black and white stones alternately.
 Although the rule is simple, you must learn many tactics to play GO.
 Strategy is also important, and even more difficult to master.
 Japan, China, and Korea have professional GO players organization.
 While computers can easily beat the best human player in Chess, it is only these three years that computers can play GO as well as average amateur players.
 In this sense, GO is by far deep and difficult.
 In the first part of the course, you will learn how to play the game of GO.
+The first goal of this course is to acquire a skill to play GO on a small board by yourself.
 Then, the course is focused on developing programs to play GO.

-Various techniques needed in writing such programs will be shown.

-Finally, you will visit and observe the fourth UEC Cup computer GO competition held at UEC on December 3rd and 4th.
+Various techniques and algorithms needed in writing such programs will be shown.
+The second and the last goal of this course is to understand the framework of Game Tree Search and Monte-Carlo Tree Search.
+We encourage to visit and observe the sixth UEC Cup computer GO competition held at UEC on March.
+Outline of Class and Contents -- Part I : Playing --1 Introduction 2 The Rule and Basic Tactics 3 Techniques to capture Stones 4 Dead or Alive 5 Playing GO through the Internet 6 Ko 7 Solving Local Problems 8 Playing Altogether -- Part II --9 Game Tree 10 Min-max Search and alpha-beta Search 11 Monte-Carlo Approach 12 Upper Confidence Bound 13 Monte-Calro Tree Search 14 Test 15 Solution

+6. Terrestrial Electromagnetic Environment

+Yasuhide HOUBARA

+This international course introduces students to the exciting field of electromagnetic phenomena in the vicinity of the Earth in the view point of LAIM (Lithosphere- Atmosphere- Ionosphere-Magnetosphere) coupling.
+Wide in its scope, particular emphasis is placed on the electromagnetic waves such as the waves in the space environment, waves from thunderstorm and from seismic activity.
+You will gain greater experience of related research work on above-mentioned topics and have an opportunity to know how the electromagnetic waves contribute to our society monitoring the earth environment.

+Course Content

+This is a list of typical topics to be offered for the course.

+- Electromagnetic waves (basics)

-- 1 Introduction
+- Space environment

-- 2 The Rule and Basic Tactics

-- 3 Techniques to capture Stones

-- 4 Dead or Alive

-- 5 Playing GO

-- -- Part II --

-- 6 Game Tree and Min-max Search
+- · Ionosphere and magnetosphere

-- 7 Monte-Calro Tree Search

-- 8 Observation of the UEC Cup on Computer GO

-5. VLSI Devices and Technology

-Prof. Shinji NOZAKI

-This course consists of series of lectures and labs covering device physics of silicon bipolar transistors and MOSFET's and VLSI process technology and exposes you to state-of-the-art semiconductor process equipment in the clean room.

-This will include the following topics:

-- 1. Bipolar transistors

-- 2. MOS capacitors

-- 3. MOSFET's
+- Space weather

-- 4. CCD's, MOS memories (DRAM, SRAM, EPROM, Flash)

-- 5. VLSI process technology

-Prerequisites

-Semiconductor physics or equivalent courses
+- Electromagnetic waves in terrestrial atmosphere

+- · Electromagnetic phenomena associated with seismic activity

+Requirements Electromagnetics I and II Textbook Umran S. Inan, Aziz Inan: Electromagnetic Waves, Prentice Hall 1999

-6. Fundamental Concepts of Discrete-time Signal Processing
+7. Fundamental Concepts of Discrete-time Signal Processing